HowProgrammingWorks/SelfAssessment/README.md

 ## How to use

 - Fork repository
-- Enable Githib Actions workflows at tab `Actions` of your fork
+- Enable Github Actions workflows at tab `Actions` of your fork
 - Create branch, for example: `2024-winter`
 - In new branch add following levels or leave line untouched in each file: